Most Common Types of Compensation to Seek after a Motorcycle Accident

-If fatal injuries from a motorcycle accident caused the death of a loved one, you also have the right to seek compensation for damages in a wrongful death lawsuit if you are an eligible family member.
-Your McAllen motorcycle accident lawyer can answer wrongful death questions and determine your eligibility for compensation when they review your claim.
-If you choose to bring a lawsuit, you may recover some of the damages listed above, funeral costs, burial expenses, and non-economic damages determined by your relationship with your loved one.
+If fatal injuries from a motorcycle accident caused the death of a loved one, you also have the right to seek compensation for damages in a wrongful death lawsuit if you’re an eligible family member.
+Your McAllen motorcycle accident attorney can answer wrongful death questions and determine your eligibility for compensation when they review your claim.
+If you choose to bring a lawsuit, you may recover some of the damages listed above, along with funeral costs, burial expenses, and non-economic damages determined by your relationship with your loved one.

 Most Common Injuries During a Motorcycle Accident

 A motorcycle accident can lead to permanent, traumatic changes in an injured biker’s life.
 High-speed crashes often lead to death and those lucky enough to survive frequently suffer debilitating, catastrophic injuries that require long-term or even lifelong treatment.
 Patino Law Firm has experience representing motorcycle accident victims in recovering damages for a wide range of injuries.

 Some examples of motorcycle accident injuries that could result in compensation include:

 Traumatic Brain Injuries

 Texas bikers who are over age 21 can choose not to wear a helmet.
 If they choose to go without a helmet, they must take an accredited motorcycle safety course and carry extra insurance coverage.
 Helmets help protect bikers from severe traumatic brain injuries if they get in an accident.
 Yet, even motorcyclists who wear helmets can suffer a brain injury during an accident.
 Traumatic brain injuries are serious and can lead to permanent brain damage.

 According to the Centers for Disease Control and Prevention, brain injury patients face potential long-term consequences in four areas:

 - Thinking and remembering, including challenges with focus, thinking clearly, and storing information in short-term memory.